BJP eyes history, Cong tradition in high-stakes Himachal Pradesh poll on Saturday | Politics

 - India

-BJP president J P Nadda, Home Minister Amit Shah and Uttar Pradesh Chief Minister Yogi Adityanath held a series of poll meetings apart from public outreach for the BJP while the opposition Congress has principally banked on general secretary Priyanka Gandhi Vadra.
+BJP president J P Nadda, Union Home Minister Amit Shah, Uttar Pradesh Chief Minister Yogi Adityanath and Union ministers Rajnath Singh, Nitin Gadkari, Smriti Irani and Anurag Thakur held a series of poll meetings apart from public outreach while the opposition Congress has principally banked on general secretary Priyanka Gandhi Vadra.

-For the Congress, which has been on a downhill electorally since the past two election cycles, wresting Himachal Pradesh from the BJP is a matter of survival.
+For the Congress, which has been on a downhill electorally since the last two election cycles, wresting Himachal Pradesh from the BJP is a matter of survival.

-The stakes are even higher for the grand old party which has installed a non-Gandhi Congress president after 24 years, with former chief Rahul Gandhi giving the campaign circuit a complete miss.
+The stakes are high for the grand old party which has installed a non-Gandhi Congress president after 24 years, with former chief Rahul Gandhi giving the campaign circuit a complete miss.

+The Congress has lost in nine states over two years, including West Bengal, Kerala, Assam, Puducherry in 2021 and Punjab, Uttar Pradesh, Uttarakhand, Goa and Manipur this year.

+The Congress is banking on anti-incumbency and is raising issues of price rise, unemployment and old pension scheme in this election to woo the voters and bring about a change.

 The state has a history of voting out the incumbent.